Gutierrezia sarothrae: Toxicity

 G. sarothrae can be toxic to domestic sheep, goats, and cattle when consumed in large quantities, although domestic goats are moderately resistant to its effects.
 Its toxicity is due primarily to saponins, which can cause illness, death, or abortion, as well as to alkaloids, terpenes, and flavonols in the plant.
 The species is also a facultative absorber of selenium, which can cause illness or death in large amounts.
 As little as 9 kg of fresh G. sarothrae consumed by cattle in seven days can cause miscarriages, and in cattle, sheep, and goats consuming ten to 20% of their body weight in two weeks can cause death.
 Toxicity is generally higher during periods of rapid growth, such as early leaf development, and when grown on sandy rather than on calcareous or clay soils.

 Uses

 G. sarothrae was used by the Native Americans of the Great Plains for various reasons.
 The Comanche bound the stems together to make brooms.
 The Blackfoot used the roots in an herbal steam as a treatment for respiratory ailments.
 A decoction of the plant was used by the Lakota to treat colds, coughs, and dizziness, while a concentrate made from the flowers was used by the Dakota as a laxative for horses.
 The Navajo rubbed the ashes of the plant on their bodies to treat headaches and dizziness, and also applied the chewed plant to wounds, snakebites, and areas swollen by insect bites and stings.
 The Zuni used an infusion of the blossoms as a diuretic and to "make one strong in the limbs and muscles", and an infusion of the whole plant was used topically for muscle aches.

+Cultivation

+Broom snakeweed is used as a garden plant in xeriscaping for its showy late season blooms.
+Plants are propagated by seed and do not require cold stratification.
+Due to being unpalatable to herbivores it is resistant to damage by deer.